variousauthors/love-gamejolt-api-example/README.md

 # Love Gamejolt-API Integration: Example App

-This project is a small app written in LOVE2D, using nomoon's boilerplate project structure.
+This project is a small app written in LOVE2D, using nomoon's boilerplate project structure meant to showcases [love-gamejolt-api][1].
 Run it from the command-line, passing your own username and token, and it will post a high-score to one of my projects on GameJolt.